 If you suspect you have seen an invasive species please report it to the Data Centre.
 If there is an invasive species where you are fishing, hiking, or landscaping, please take measures to prevent spread, such as cleaning equipment.

 Colette O’Flynn, manager of the National Invasive Species Database, welcomes queries and sightings.

 To check identification guides, submit sightings, see interactive distribution maps or species alerts, please visit: biodiversityireland.ie/projects/invasive-species or CLICK HERE TO SUBMIT A REPORT ”

-[an extract from Biodiversity Ireland magazine]
+[an article on ‘Alien Invasion in Biodiversity Ireland magazine]